rwehresmann/farma_alg_reborn/README.md

 Originally, [FARMA-ALG](https://github.com/alexkutzke/farma_alg) was developed by [Alex Kutzke](https://github.com/alexkutzke) in the Federal University of Paraná.
 FARMA-ALG-REBORN is a new implementation of the tool.
 This implementation intend to bring back the original features of the tool with upgrades, plus a module of gamification.

-The implementation is in course and constanttly updated in this repository.
+The implementation is in course and constantly updated in this repository.

+**Please note:** Deadlines issues made me ignore some good practices in code to have a finished version of the tool to be tested.
+This is a result of a search project, and should be evaluated for its purpose and functionality.
+A lot of code refactor can be done, and future steps of this work (after evaluate its practical result) include this.

 ## Dependencies